-AtlasI2C: A Python module to communicate with Atlas Scientific devices in I2C mode.
+AtlasI2C: A Python package to communicate with Atlas Scientific devices in I2C mode.

-This module is based on the example code from Atlas Scientific.
+This package provides functionality that is based on the example code from Atlas Scientific.
 It has the following goals:

 - Provide a simple and clean codebase with test coverage

 - Reduce code duplication by making the codebase available from PyPi

 - Provide comprehensive support for Atlas Scientific EZO sensors

 atlas_i2c module can be thought of as the client that talks to the server, similar to how an HTTP client talks to an HTTP server.
 The server in this scenario is the Atlas Scientfic EZO sensor.
 Instead of talking over TCP using HTTP, however, it talks to the server over the I2C bus, using Linux device files (e.g.

 The module uses the following protocol to communicate with a sensor: